 You are always in charge of the negotiation process, which places the burden of a successful negotiation on your shoulders.
 Keep your cool; if you can’t, choose a different time to negotiate.
 You could say something like this: “It looks like we’re not making much progress, let’s do this after lunch.”

 Remember to be firm and clear about your non-negotiables and flexible with everything else!
-If you’re struggling with your kid’s behavior, resources such as The Science of Discipline Workbook can help you develop an effective discipline approach adapted to you and your kid.
+If you’re struggling with your kid’s behavior, resources such as The Mindful Discipline Email course can help you develop an effective discipline approach adapted to you and your kid.